peterchay88/Fast-API-Framework/readme.md

 If you need to run tests with more than one marker use the "and/or" operator For example `bash test_runner.sh "tcid01 and tcid34"`

+### Important information for troubleshooting issues
+Line 10 in `rest_api_test_framework/Tests/conftest.py` load dotenv is set to use an absolute path \
+please make sure to update it with your machines specific absolute path

-`Note this framework is still underconstruction.
-Will update readme file as I get further in the framework :)`
+ ###### Note this framework is still underconstruction.
+Will update readme file as I get further in the framework :)